Sonasman2001/DA_Practice/README.md

 # DA_Practice
-To become a data engineer
+To become a data science